faroos3/PellioRPI/meeting_minutes.md

 *  Clean the branches with instructions Samad sent.
 * Sprint goal - tying up loose ends, and document.
 * Have 4 blog posts.

+### 12/9/2017
+#### Updates
+* Alston
+   * Made progress on getting the data from JSON format.
+  * Plans for this week
+      *  researching views to get the data into the models.
+      * Fourth and final blog post.
+   * Roadblocks
+      *  Time.
+* Mario
+   * Accomplishments from past week
+      * Wrote a text file with descriptions on how to contribute to backend.
+   * Plans for this week
+      * Put the text file into the wiki page.
+      * Final blog post.
+   * Roadblocks
+      * None.
+* Helen
+   * Accomplishments from past week
+      *
+   * Plans for this week
+      *
+   * Roadblocks
+      *
+* Vikram
+   * Accomplishments from past week
+      * Radio button work that Helen said to do.
+   * Plans for this week
+      *	Dashboard material if time found.
+      * Fourth and final blog post.
+   * Roadblocks
+      * None.
+ * Samad
+   * Accomplishments from past week
+      *	Added meeting minutes.
+      * wrote third blog post.
+   * Plans for this week
+       *	Add rest of meeting minutes.
+       * Fourth and final blog post.
+       *
+       * Talk to Richi about integrating Pellio into Mozilla network and all necessary documentation.
+   * Roadblocks
+       * Lots of work this weekend!
+#### Announcements
+*  Thanks to Professor Moorthy for everything!
+* Make sure to have four blog posts!
+* Commit all the working code you have to master and make sure to write the documentation with it in the command!
+* Today was the last meeting for the team.
+Thank you for all the hard work you've put into the project!
+There's always going to be a space for you on Pellio!